 Another topic-you already touched on some of the issues in the Indo-Pacific particularly around the PRC and the PR-DPRK.
-I would like to dive back into the issue of ASEAN and ASEAN napart of our foreign policy in that region.
-In fact, the first Trump administration's Indo-Pacific strategy correctly emphasized ASEAN centrality as an important principle.
+I would like to dive back into the issue of ASEAN and ASEAN nations.

 Since coming to the Senate I make a point of visiting Southeast Asia annually to reinforce our friends and partners there and those that we want to become our friends and partners there, that the United States and particularly those of us in the Senate care deeply about these longstanding historic relationships and making sure that those relationships live up to their potential.
 And as you know, respect for ASEAN centrality has been a core